Almost K\"ahler metrics and pp-wave spacetimes: Plane wave limits and almost K ahler geometry

-In Penrose's own words, the neighborhood \emph{around} $\gamma$ has been expanded ``out to infinity," the metric homothetically scaled up at the same time, all while keeping $\gamma$ itself unaffected\,---\,effectively ``zooming in" infinitesimally close to $\gamma$.
-Although this construction is local and clearly depends on the choice of $N$, certain properties of $h$ are preserved \emph{regardless of how the limit is taken}; e.g., if $h$ is Einstein, then (every) $h_{\scalebox{0.5}{\emph{PW}}}$ is Ricci flat, and if $h$ is locally conformally flat, then (every) $h_{\scalebox{0.5}{\emph{PW}}}$ is so as well (see, e.g., \cite{philip}).
+In Penrose's own words, a neighborhood of the integral curve $\gamma$ of $N = \text{grad}_{\scriptscriptstyle h}f$ through the origin has been expanded ``out to infinity," with the metric homothetically scaled up at the same time, all while keeping $\gamma$ itself unaffected\,---\,effectively ``zooming in" infinitesimally close to $\gamma$.
+Although this construction is local and clearly depends on the choice of $N$, certain properties of $h$ are preserved \emph{regardless of how the limit is taken}; e.g., if $h$ is Einstein, then (every) $h_{\scalebox{0.4}{PW}}$ is Ricci flat, and if $h$ is locally conformally flat, then (every) $h_{\scalebox{0.4}{PW}}$ is so as well (see, e.g., \cite{philip}).
 Theorem \ref{thm:almost} now provides an easy step to almost K\"ahler geometry: \begin{thm} Let $(M,h)$ be a Lorentzian manifold of dimension $2n \geq 4$.
-Locally about any point in $M$, take the plane wave limit \emph{$h_{\scalebox{0.5}{\emph{PW}}}$} of $h$ and express it in the coordinates \eqref{eqn:metric}.
-Then the standard Riemannian dual \eqref{def:dual}-\eqref{def:T} of \emph{$h_{\scalebox{0.5}{\emph{PW}}}$} admits an almost K\"ahler structure as in Theorem \emph{\ref{thm:almost}}. \end{thm}
+Locally about any point in $M$, take the plane wave limit \emph{$h_{\scalebox{0.4}{PW}}$} of $h$ and express it in the coordinates \eqref{eqn:metric}.
+Then the standard Riemannian dual \eqref{def:dual}-\eqref{def:T} of \emph{$h_{\scalebox{0.4}{PW}}$} admits an almost K\"ahler structure as in Theorem \emph{\ref{thm:almost}}. \end{thm}